hdog27/homelab-IDS-alerts/README.md

 - `emerging-web_server`, `emerging-remote_access`

 **Other memory levers:**
 - **Interface count matters.** Each interface Suricata inspects multiplies memory use.
-For an inter-VLAN lab I only need it on the one segment the attack traffic crosses — not WAN + every VLAN.
+For an inter-VLAN lab, I only need it on the one segment the attack traffic crosses, not WAN + every VLAN.
 This alone was a major stabilizer.
 - Trimming ~22 rulesets down to ~9 removed the crash-on-reload behavior.

 ---